 Faculty and Principal investigator

-Christopher Engelmann is a fifth-year PhD student.
-His research interests involve examining religious support in college students and its effect on emotional functioning.
-Christopher is also the current research fellow in Jeffery Bjorck’s lab and has presented his research at both the Travis Research Colloquium and the APA Mid-Year Division 36 Conference.
+Christopher Engelmann is a 2021 PhD graduate.
+His research interests involved examining religious support in college students and its effect on emotional functioning.
 His master’s project focused on the effects of religious support on adolescents transitioning to college, while his dissertation is primarily looking at religious support in college students, denominational differences, and the scale’s psychometric properties.

 Chris was awarded for having the best quantitative study research poster at the 2019 Division 36 Mid-Year Conference, coauthored with Jeff Bjorck, PhD, and Cameron Lee, PhD

-Kerilynn Adams is a third-year PhD student.
+Kerilynn Adams is a fifth-year PhD student.
 Her research interests include forms of relational support and their impact on psychological functioning and recovery from adversity.